 Why Traditional Washing Isn't Always Ideal

 While washing your hair is a fundamental part of hair care, it's not always the most practical solution for individuals with braids.
 Frequent washing can lead to frizz, slippage, and unraveling of the braids, especially if they are not properly maintained.
-Moreover, the drying process can be lengthy and cumbersome, potentially leading to mildew or unpleasant odors if the braids are not thoroughly dried.
+Beyond that, the drying process can be lengthy and cumbersome, potentially leading to mildew or unpleasant odors if the braids are not thoroughly dried.
 This is why alternative methods for cleaning the scalp are essential for braid wearers.

 Alternative Cleansing Methods